 Provost Enrique Lavernia

 Dr. Enrique J. Lavernia is Provost and Executive Vice Chancellor for the University of California, Irvine.
-As provost, Dr. Lavernia is UCI’s chief academic and operating officer, with primary responsibility for the university’s teaching and research enterprise, which includes 16 schools, nearly 5,500 faculty and 192 degree programs.
+As provost, Dr. Lavernia is UCI’s chief academic and operating officer, with primary responsibility for the university’s teaching and research enterprise, which includes 16 schools, nearly 5,500 faculty and more than 190 degree programs.

 Previously, Dr. Lavernia was engineering dean and Distinguished Professor of Chemical Engineering and Materials Science at UC Davis.
 He also served as provost and executive vice chancellor for two years as UC Davis transitioned to a new chancellor.
 During his tenure as dean of the UC Davis College of Engineering, it evolved into one of the nation’s fastest-growing and most prestigious engineering schools.
 Nine members of the faculty, including Dr. Lavernia, became members of the National Academies.
 Research expenditures doubled, 88 professors were hired and student enrollment increased by 22 percent, with significant increases in female and Hispanic undergraduates.

+He was recognized with the 2020 Acta Materialia Gold Medal Award.
 In 2019, he was awarded an honorary doctorate of Science in Technology from Aalto University in Helsinki, Finland.
 In 2018, he received the Distinguished Engineering Educator Award by the National Engineers’ Council.
-He became a member of the National Academy of Inventors in 2017.
+Dr. Lavernia became a member of the National Academy of Inventors in 2017.

 Dr. Lavernia has published more than 600 journal and 200 conference publications and been awarded 11 patents on topics ranging from nano-materials to aluminum alloys.
 His research interests include the synthesis and behavior of nanostructured and multi-scale materials with particular emphasis on processing fundamentals and physical behavior; thermal spray processing of nanostructured materials; spray atomization and deposition of structural materials; high temperature-high pressure atomization processes; and mathematical modeling of advanced materials and processes.
 He earned a Ph.D. in Materials Engineering from the Massachusetts Institute of Technology.